 Knoxville Area Project Access is a broad-based community charity created to provide access to health care for low-income, uninsured individuals in Knox County.
 KAPA is a program under the leadership of the Knoxville Academy of Medicine Foundation.
 The KAM Foundation is the philanthropic arm of the Knoxville Academy of Medicine, the medical society for Knox County physicians.

-Since 2006, Knoxville Area Project Access has coordinated more than $175 million dollars in donated health care to more than 20,000 low-income East Tennesseeans without access to health insurance or government-sponsored program.
+Since 2006, Knoxville Area Project Access has coordinated more than $222 million dollars in donated health care to more than 27,000 low-income East Tennesseeans without access to health insurance or government-sponsored program.
+KAPA coordinated over 50,000 medical encounters in 2017.

 Call us today or visit our website for more information!